 2. Routine Maintenance of the Society

-The property manager keeps track of the apartment’s regular inspection of the property and look into repairs instant.
+The property manager keeps track of the apartment’s regular inspection of the property and looks into repairs instant.

 3. Emergency Maintenance